maxspl/Splunk_ptree/README.md

 Copy ptree repo to your splunk or install .spl file.

 ## Usage
-Currently, there is an issue with the VBox addition Guest Additions, so the best way to reach the VM is rdp.

-Run xfreerdp :
 ```
 index=* source="processes.csv"
 | ptree child_name=ProcessId parent_name=ParentProcessId CreateTime_name=CreationDate CommandLine_name=CommandLine Process_name=ProcessName CreateTime_name_format="%Y-%m-%d %H:%M:%S.%f"